Site-specific atomic ordering in Pt-based high-entropy alloys for enhanced methanol oxidation

 Abstract

 High-entropy alloys (HEAs) have emerged as promising electrocatalysts due to their unique structural and electronic properties.
-In this study, we report the synthesis of a class of site-specific atomic ordering high-entropy alloy nanoparticles supported on hollow mesoporous carbon spheres (Pt-HEA-x/HMCSs), whereby a silica-confined synthesis strategy guided by precise thermal field engineering promotes site-specific substitution and the emergence of a chemically ordered phase The special-aberration-corrected high-angle annular dark-field scanning transmission electron microscopy (AC-HAADF-STEM) characterization revealed that Pt-HEA-6/HMCSs (PtFeNiCuCoRu/HMCSs) possess an ordered atomic structure with compressive lattice strain.
-The typical sample Pt-HEA-6/HMCSs displays pronounced lattice compression and an optimized coordination environment, as evidenced by X-ray absorption fine structure (XAFS) results.
-This is directly demonstrated by the contraction of the Pt-M (M: Cu, Ni, Ru, Co, Fe, and Pt) bond length to 2.31 Å from 2.53 Å in pristine Pt foil and modified coordination environment (Pt-Pt coordination number:11.24 vs. 12), which collectively lead to the modulation of its electronic structure.
+In this study, we report the synthesis of a class of site-specific atomic ordering high-entropy alloy nanoparticles supported on hollow mesoporous carbon spheres (Pt-HEA-x/HMCSs), whereby a silica-confined synthesis strategy guided by precise thermal field engineering promotes site-specific substitution and the emergence of a chemically ordered phase.
+The special-aberration-corrected high-angle annular dark-field scanning transmission electron microscopy (AC-HAADF-STEM) characterization revealed that Pt-HEA-6/HMCSs (PtFeNiCuCoRu/HMCSs) possess an ordered atomic structure with compressive lattice strain.
+The typical sample (Pt-HEA-6/HMCSs) displays pronounced lattice compression and an optimized coordination environment, as evidenced by X-ray absorption fine structure (XAFS) results.
+This is directly demonstrated by the contraction of the Pt–M (M: Cu, Ni, Ru, Co, Fe, and Pt) bond length to 2.31 Å from 2.53 Å in pristine Pt foil and a modified coordination environment (Pt–Pt coordination number: 11.24 vs. 12), which collectively lead to the modulation of its electronic structure.
 In addition, ultraviolet photoemission spectroscopy (UPS) and X-ray photoelectron spectroscopy (XPS) analyses revealed the modulation of the electronic structure, which optimized the Pt d-band center, and a consequent enhancement of the electrocatalytic activity.
 The aforementioned characteristics collectively contribute to enhanced electrocatalytic performance.
-Specifically, the Pt-HEA-6/HMCSs catalyst demonstrates a mass activity (MA) of 1.54 mA μgPt-1 and a specific activity (SA) of 1.07 mA cm-2, which are 6.42 and 3.45 times that of the commercial Pt/C benchmark, respectively.
-At a fixed potential of 1.0 V vs. RHE, Pt-HEA-6/HMCSs also exhibits the highest MA and SA among all catalysts.
-Furthermore, it exhibits improved CO tolerance, demonstrated by a 206 mV negative shift in the CO oxidation onset potential compared with the Pt/C and the complete oxidation of adsorbed CO at 0.5 V as revealed by in situ Fourier transform infrared-diffuse reflection (FTIR), alongside enhanced stability with only 12.7% current density loss after accelerated durability testing.
-The enhance performance is attributed to the synergistic effects of chemical ordering, lattice strain and strong metal-metal interactions.
+Specifically, the Pt-HEA-6/HMCS catalyst demonstrates a mass activity (MA) of 1.54 mA μgPt−1 and a specific activity (SA) of 1.07 mA cm−2, which are 6.42 and 3.45 times that of the commercial Pt/C benchmark, respectively.
+At a fixed potential of 1.0 V vs. RHE, Pt-HEA-6/HMCSs also exhibit the highest MA and SA among all catalysts.
+Furthermore, they exhibit improved CO tolerance, demonstrated by a 206 mV negative shift in the CO oxidation onset potential compared with Pt/C and the complete oxidation of adsorbed CO at 0.5 V as revealed by in situ Fourier transform infrared-diffuse reflection (FTIR), alongside enhanced stability with only 12.7% current density loss after accelerated durability testing.
+The enhanced performance is attributed to the synergistic effects of chemical ordering, lattice strain and strong metal–metal interactions.
 This work provides a feasible pathway for designing highly efficient and stable HEA-based electrocatalysts for fuel cell applications.

 Please wait while we load your content...